DesiQuintans/coefixr/README.md

 ```

 Coefficients involved in interactions are adjusted by adding the
 coefficient of the interaction and all of its components together.
-For
+Reference levels of Factors are set to 0.

-example, the interaction of `sexMale:ph.ecogNot completely ambulatory`
+For example, the interaction of
-involves:
+`sexMale:ph.ecogNot completely ambulatory` involves:

 - `sexMale` ($0.471133734$)
 - `ph.ecogNot completely ambulatory` ($0.465297213$)